toyamarinyon/prisma-factory-generator/README.md

-> This package under developing now.
-Right now, we can only generate factories for models without relations.

 Automatically generate a factory from your Prisma Schema.
 This package contains a prisma generator so reference will automatically update everytime you will run `prisma generate`

 There is a scheme that looks like this